obeshor/DevCTraining-DeepLearning-Phase1-Notes/docs/Lesson 5 - Introduction to PyTorch.md

 #### Single layer neural networks
 * Tensor

-The primary data structure in TensorFlow programs.
+The Tensors are the base data structure that we use in PyTorch and others neural network frameworks .
 Tensors are N-dimensional (where N could be very large) data structures, most commonly scalars, vectors, or matrices.
 The elements of a Tensor can hold integer, floating-point, or string values.
 <p align="center">
   <img src="./images/lesson-5/tensor.PNG" width="50%">
 </p>